LeoCba07/LeoCba07/README.md

 ## ⚡ A bit more about me

+🌏 Fluent English & Japanese, conversational Portuguese — from years in multicultural teams in Japan
 🏋️‍♂️ Heavy weights enthusiast, 5x per week
 🎮 Almost became an e-sports athlete
-☕ Always on the hunt for the next great café around my area
-🌏 Fluent English & Japanese, conversational Portuguese — from years in multicultural teams in Japan

 ---